-Observer portal is an online portal for data management of all types of observer's i.e. general observer, police observer and expenditure observes.
+Observer portal is an online portal for data management of all types of observers i.e. general observer, police observer and expenditure observers.
 The deployment schedule of the observer, report submission and many other activities are completed with the help of this portal.
 The observers also get multiple facilities like filling & submission of reports, notification from the commission, downloads of all the required documents and many more.
-Parallel to the web portal a mobile app is also provided that includes all the features that are available in the web application.
+Parallel to the web portal, a mobile app is also provided that includes all the features that are available in the web application.

-37. Electronic Voting Machines (EVMs) and Voter Verifiable Paper Audit Trail (VVPATs):
+36. Electronic Voting Machines (EVMs) and Voter Verifiable Paper Audit Trail (VVPATs):

-- i) EVMs and VVPATs-The Commission shall deploy Voter Verifiable Paper Audit Trail (VVPAT) along with Electronic Voting Machine (EVM) at every polling station in the General Elections to Legislative Assemblies of Haryana and Jammu and Kashmir to enhance the transparency and credibility of the election process as VVPAT allows the voter to verify his/her vote.
+- i) EVMs and VVPATs-The Commission shall deploy Voter Verifiable Paper Audit Trail (VVPAT) along with Electronic Voting Machine (EVM) at every polling station in the General Elections to Legislative Assemblies of Jharkhand and Maharashtra to enhance the transparency and credibility of the election process as VVPAT allows the voters to verify their vote.
 Arrangements have already been made to ensure availability of adequate number of EVMs and VVPATs for the smooth conduct of elections. - ii) Awareness on EVM and VVPAT: Digital outreach for awareness on use of EVMs and VVPATs will be conducted. - iii) Randomization of EVMs and VVPATs-EVMs/VVPATs are randomized twice using "EVM Management System (EMS 2.0)" while being allocated to an Assembly Constituency/segment and then to a polling station ruling out any pre-fixed allocation.
 First randomization of EVMs and VVPATs is conducted by the District Election Officer to allocate the units Assembly Constituency/Segment wise in the presence of the representatives of the recognized political parties.
 The lists containing unique IDs of machines are shared with them.
 After finalization of list of the contesting candidates, second randomization of EVMs and VVPATs will be conducted by the Returning Officers to allocate the units polling station-wise in the presence of the contesting candidates/their representatives.
-Lists of randomized shared EVMs/VVPATs also with recognized are political parties/contesting candidates.
+Lists of randomized EVMs/VVPATs are also shared with recognized political parties/contesting candidates.

-iv) Commissioning of EVMs and VVPATs-After finalization of list of the contesting candidates and second randomization of EVMs and VVPATs, entire process of commissioning (candidate setting) of EVMs and VVPATs is done in the of the presence contesting candidates/their representatives.
+iv) Commissioning of EVMs and VVPATs-After finalization of list of the contesting candidates and second randomization of EVMs and VVPATs, entire process of commissioning (candidate setting) of EVMs VVPATs is done in the presence of the contesting candidates/their representatives.
 TV/Monitor will be installed in commissioning hall for simultaneous viewing of symbol loading in VVPATs by candidates/their representatives for greater transparency.
 After commissioning (candidate setting) of EVMs and VVPATs, in every EVM and VVPAT, mock poll with one vote to each candidate including NOTA is done.
 Additionally, mock poll of 1000 votes is conducted in 5% randomly selected EVMs, as well as VVPATs.
 The electronic result is tallied with paper count.
 Candidates/their representatives are allowed not only to select 5% machines randomly but also to do mock poll.